An ovarian cyst is a sac filled with fluid that forms on or inside an ovary.

 Also contact your provider if you have had following on most days for at least 2 weeks:

 These symptoms may indicate ovarian cancer.
 Studies which encourage women to seek care for possible ovarian cancer symptoms have not shown any benefit.
-Unfortunately, we do not have any proven means of screening for ovarian cancer.
+Unfortunately, there is no proven effective means of screening for ovarian cancer.

 If you are not trying to get pregnant and you often get functional cysts, you can prevent them by taking birth control pills.
 These pills prevent follicles from growing.